raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 Then back in Perfect Assistant, I'll drag Postgres-StORM up into the dependencies list, and click Save Changes.
 This will auto-regneerate the Xcode proejct, so at this point I can just click Open\Xcode project.

 Let's start by making our acronym model object.
-We'll import StORM and PostgresStORM, and mark our model object as conforming to the PostgresStORM protocol.
+We'll import StORM and PostgresStORM, and mark our model object as deriving from PostgresStORM.

 Our acronym will have three properties: one, its unique ID in the database, second, the short form of the acronym, like "BRB", and third the long form of the acronym like "Be Right Back."